dainst/idai-field/server/README.md

 For an example deployment configuration using docker-compose (including a CouchDB and Traefik) see: [docker-compose.deploy.yml](docker-compose.deploy.yml)

+### First steps

+If you have an existing project in your Field Client, you also have to create an empty project with the same name as described below.
+When you first sync your Field Client to the server, the server database and images will get updated to the Field Client project state.

+- If your CouchDB is a new installation and not initialized yet, you should run the corresponding [CLI](CLI.md) script `setup_couchdb_single_node()`.
+- Create one or more projects.
+It is expected that projects and its user have the same name.
+The easiest way to create an empty project is running one of the [CLI](CLI.md) `create_project_with_default_user(..)` scripts.
+This will achieve 4 things:
+  - Create an empty database with the given name
+  - Create a user with the same name and a password
+  - Add the user as a member of the newly created database
+  - Create the image file directories in the filesystem

+Afterwards you should be able to use the credentials to sync your Field Client with the server.

 ## Development
 Create an `.env` file: